 The Fund is keen to support young people who have been in care in Birmingham to access and succeed in higher education through scholarships, bursaries and one-off grants.

-The fund’s aim is to make our young people’s ambitions come true!
+The Fund’s aim is to make our young people’s educational ambitions come true!